kmexter/if-solutions-proposals/proposals/radical-transparency/linkset-usage-patterns/02-profile-composition.md

 ## Goal

 The objective of this pattern is to facilitate the granular detection of compatibility, mismatches, and instances of non-conformance within digital assets.
-By utilizing a recursive hierarchy of profile declarations, systems achieve "Radical Transparency," where the specific technical expectations and interoperability affordances of an asset are explicitly discoverable and machine-actionable.
+By utiliding a recursive hierarchy of profile declarations, systems achieve "Radical Transparency," where the specific technical expectations and interoperability affordances of an asset are explicitly discoverable and machine-actionable.

 ## Motivation

 The creation by simple declaration of new profiles is intentionally open ended and low cost.
-The practice encourages anyone to explicitely declare "what they actually created" as conforming to a formal design specification, even if that turns out to be a one of a kind.
-The concept behind radical transparency activaly encourages this "declare your own norms" aproach above the current practice to "hide all design".
+The practice encourages anyone to explicitly declare "what they actually created" as conforming to a formal design specification, even if that turns out to be a one of a kind.
+The concept behind radical transparency actively encourages this "declare your own norms" aproach above the current practice to "hide all design".

-To enable this approach the [RT-P01] pattern requires nothing more than the construction of a solid profile-uri wihtin ones own domain authority, not a standardisation committee or complex governance framework.
+To enable this approach the [RT-P01] pattern requires nothing more than the construction of a solid profile-uri within ones own domain authority, not a standardisation committee or complex governance framework.
 While those obviously have their role, and are not excluded from any trustful Radical Transparency approach at all, they can be overwhelming.
 This perception should never become an excuse for not having actual profile declarations.

-Obviously, when profiles can be created as easily as web-pages, some post-creation alignment technique is due to allow discovering equivalence or composition of profiles through some description of the relation between them.
+Obviously, when profiles can be created as easily as web pages, some post-creation alignment technique is required to allow discovering equivalence or composition of profiles through some description of the relation between them.

 To achieve this, the profile-composition pattern offers a clear strategy to infer interoperability declarations from encoded linkset relations between `<profile-uri>`s.

 ## Relation to other patterns

 [RT-P02] depends upon [RT-P01] being in place.
-It actually supports a large scale deployment of it by providing a mechanism to compose profiles into larger sets, and infer conformity from that in a predictable way.
+It supports a large-scale deployment of it by providing a mechanism to compose profiles into larger sets and infer conformity from that in a predictable way.

 ## Encoding